Points of View Suggestions for Future "Co-Creation Drug Discovery Learning from Research and Development of COVID-19 Therapeutics and Vaccines

 Using EvaluatePharma, we examined licensing agreements between major drug discovery ventures and pharmaceutical companies involved in mRNA vaccine R&D that were announced prior to the COVID-19 epidemic period, before 2019.
 Table 3 shows the license-in agreements related to mRNA vaccine items from drug discovery ventures to pharmaceutical companies, and Table 4 shows the technology licensing agreements related to mRNA from drug discovery ventures to pharmaceutical companies.
 From these tables, it can be seen that as early as 2011, megapharmaceutical companies in Europe and the U.S. have started to acquire mRNA vaccine technologies in the infectious disease and oncology fields in large numbers.
 Noteworthy is the development stage of each project at the time of contracting.
 Most of the projects were in the "research project" or "preclinical" stage before entering clinical development.
 It can be inferred that these megapharmaceutical companies focused on mRNA vaccine technology at an early stage when practical application was not foreseeable, and took the risk of embarking on research and development.
 And there is no doubt that the fact that Pfizer and BioNTech had already started working together on influenza infection as of 2018 is one of the factors that led to the rapid and successful research and development of the COVID-19 mRNA vaccine.

-While Western megapharmaceutical companies have been focusing on mRNA vaccines since the early 2010s, Japanese pharmaceutical companies, although some of them have been promoting collaboration with domestic academia and other organizations, unfortunately, no evidence of contact with Western drug discovery ventures that are actively engaged in mRNA vaccine development was found in this survey.
-Unfortunately, the survey found no evidence of contact with European or U.S. drug discovery ventures that are vigorously developing mRNA vaccines.
-As reported by Hashimoto12) and Kagii3) of the Pharmaceutical and Industrial Policy Research Institute (PIIPRI), Japanese companies have not been so active in bringing in products from outside in the early clinical stages, not only in the field of infectious diseases but also in various other disease areas.
-In comparison with European and U.S. pharmaceutical companies, there are many cases where products that have already been launched overseas are introduced in the late clinical stage and developed in Japan.
+While European and U.S. megapharmaceutical companies have been focusing on mRNA vaccines since the early 2010s, Japanese JPMA companies, although some of them have been promoting collaboration with domestic academia and other organizations, unfortunately, this survey did not find any evidence of contact with European and U.S. drug discovery ventures that are vigorously engaged in mRNA vaccine development.
+Unfortunately, this survey did not find any evidence of contact with Western drug discovery ventures that are actively engaged in mRNA vaccine development.
+As reported by Hashimoto12) and Kagii3) ofThe Office of Pharmaceutical Industry Research, Japanese companies have not been so active in bringing in products from outside in the early clinical stages, not only in the field of infectious diseases but also in various other disease areas, and there are many cases where products that have already been launched overseas are introduced in the late clinical stage and developed in Japan, compared to European and US pharmaceutical companies.
+The company is not so aggressive in taking in products from outside the country at the early clinical stage.
 This situation has surfaced in the development of the COVID-19 vaccine, and it is believed that the company is lagging behind foreign competitors.

 However, Pfizer and Sanofi are the only Western megapharmaceutical companies listed in Tables 3 and 4 that are involved in COVID-19 mRNA vaccine development.
 Other megapharmaceutical companies are, for example, Johnson & Johnson with its own proprietary technology13) and Merck & Co. with the technology of Themis Bioscience, which it acquired in 202014), both of which are classified as viral vectors for COVID-19 vaccine Both companies have been working on the development of a COVID-19 vaccine, which is classified as a viral vector.

 Not all megapharmaceutical companies that approached mRNA technology prior to the COVID-19 epidemic have begun developing mRNA vaccines for COVID-19.
 Why?
-The reason is not clear, but one can imagine that perhaps there has been some breakthrough in mRNA vaccine technology since around 2018, when Pfizer and Sanofi each signed a license agreement with a drug discovery venture, that has led directly to practical applications.
-Sanofi licensed the technology from CureVac in 2011, but was unable to commercialize it due to the immaturity of the technology at that time, but re-entered the market in June 2018 through a licensing agreement with Translate Bio and will begin commercialization in March 2021.
+The reason is not clear, but one can imagine that perhaps there has been some breakthrough in mRNA vaccine technology since around 2018, when Pfizer and Sanofi each signed a license agreement with a drug discovery venture, which led directly to practical applications.
+Sanofi licensed the technology from CureVac in 2011, but was unable to commercialize it due to the immaturity of the technology at that time, but re-entered the market in June 2018 through a licensing agreement with Translate Bio, and will begin commercialization in March 2021.
 In June 2018, the company re-entered the market through a license agreement with Translate Bio, and in March 2021 began clinical trials of an mRNA vaccine against COVID-19, also in collaboration with Translate Bio15).

 From the above, it can be seen that in order for domestic pharmaceutical companies to introduce promising new external technologies and lead them to commercialization, it is necessary to approach them at the appropriate timing, keeping an eye on the progress of the relevant technologies as much as possible.
 However, it is extremely difficult to precisely identify the right timing.
 It will be increasingly necessary for domestic pharmaceutical companies to keep an eye on cutting-edge science and technology outside the company, including overseas projects, and to actually come into contact with these technologies and experience their capabilities firsthand.
 In addition, as in the case of Sanofi, whose core business has been vaccines for many years, it will be necessary to continue to monitor technologies that were once abandoned from a long-term perspective.